Why Share Your Medical Record?

-We have extended the health records patients can access through their online services, such as Patient Access and the NHS App.
-These online records now include medications, test results, known allergies, ongoing and past problems as well as past immunisations.
+The records you can access through your online services include medications, test results, known allergies, ongoing and past problems as well as past immunisations.
 Currently, this is the extent of the records online services are allowed to draw from our healthcare systems.

 If you wish to Opt-In to having this access through your online services, please contact a member of staff and we will look to provide access for you.
 Please be careful when accessing and handling these online records as we have limited control over who can access them via your online accounts.

 For further details from your health records or if you don't have online services, we can provide a brief summary of your records and either print it out or email it.
 Please contact a member of staff to request this summary.

 NHS Digital have postponed their expansion for greater access to records through online services.
 This roll out was originally meant to occur on November 2022 but was not rolled out then.
 We have not been updated with a new date for this roll out to occur.

 Not Registered for Online Services?

 General Practice Data for Planning and Research (GPDPR)